-- Students can link scientific information about animals to the animal welfare legislation and regulations that apply to the primary industries. - Students present their findings in a table format. - Examples from New Zealand and overseas may include: - raising chickens for egg production in different contexts caged, colony, barn raised, free range - Students could investigate different farming systems for pork production, and consider the use of sow crates (not in New Zealand) and the use of farrowing crates. - Indoor and outdoor farming systems for cattle.
+- Students can link scientific information about animals to the animal welfare legislation and regulations that apply to the primary industries. - Students present their findings in a table format. - Examples from New Zealand and overseas may include: - raising chickens for egg production in different contexts caged, colony, barn raised, free range; - different farming systems for pork production, and use of sow crates (not in New Zealand) and use of farrowing crates; - indoor and outdoor farming systems for cattle.